FernandoSzkvarak/FernandoSzkvarak/README.md

 - 👋 Hi, I’m Fernando Szkvarak
 - 🧍 I am 17 years old;
-- 👀 I’m interested in games and science computer
+- 👀 I’m interested in games and computer science
-- 🌱 I’m currently learning a schedule
 - 🏠 I live in Brazil
 - 📚 Currently studying computer science;
 - ⌨️ I have some knowledge about basic programming